2raj2raj/bitcoin-educational-content/courses/pos305/en.md

 ### Roles

 A store owner might not find the user’s standard roles significant enough.
-In the custom roles settings, a store owner can define the exact needs for each role in his business.
+In the custom roles settings, a store owner can define the exact needs for each role in their business.

-(1) To create a new role, Click the "+ Add role" button.
+(1) To create a new role, click the "+ Add role" button.

 ![image](assets/en/57.webp)